gofish/ioqueue/README.md

 Use `make`.

+Requirements for KAIO backend (`make libioqueue.a`):

+* Linux >= 2.6.22 ?
+* libaio
+* librt

 Licence
 ----

-The library is a small wrapper around each of two backends, Linux kernal AIO (kaio) and POSIX threads (pthreads).
-The former is release under the terms of the LGPL version 3 or greater, due to the direct use of linux kernel APIs, and the latter is released under the MIT license, provided it is linked against a compatible pthread implementation.
-All reads and write must be executed on block boundaries in multiples of 512 bytes
+The library is a small wrapper around each of two backends, Linux kernal AIO (kaio) and POSIX threads (Pthreads).
+The former is released under the terms of the LGPL version 3 or greater, due to the direct use of Linux Kernel APIs, and the latter is released under the MIT license, provided it is linked against a compatible Pthread implementation.
+All reads and writes must be executed on block boundaries in multiples of 512 bytes.

 Synopsis
 ----

 The high random-I/O performance of solid-state drives is a relatively novel development in computing that is potentially applicable to a large number of problems.

-One approach to maximize performance of an SSD is to use posix threads to execute parallel requests via direct I/O file descriptors.
+One approach to maximize performance of an SSD is to use POSIX threads to execute parallel requests via direct I/O file descriptors.
 Direct I/O will bypass the kernel buffer cache and execute read and writes directly to the SSD controller.
 Using threads is necessary, since file I/O is *always* blocking (except, below) and direct I/O will cause a disk read on every call.
-However, it is also necessary to use many threads in order to saturate the SSD controller, which is backed by several parallel, and individually slow, NANDs.
+However, it is also necessary to use many threads in order to saturate the SSD controller, which is backed by several parallel and individually slow NANDs.

-The exception to blocking direct I/O, in Linux, is the kernal [AIO](https://code.google.com/p/kernel/wiki/AIOUserGuide) interface.
+The exception to blocking direct I/O on Linux is the kernel [AIO](https://code.google.com/p/kernel/wiki/AIOUserGuide) interface.
 These syscalls provide user-space a low-level interface to queue, reap, and poll asynchronous direct I/O requests.
-In writing and benchmarking `ioqueue` for random reads I found that KAIO on average could match or beat the throughput of the pthread implementation while decreasing overall CPU usage and request latency.
+In writing and benchmarking `ioqueue` for random reads I found that KAIO on average could match or beat the throughput of the Pthread implementation while decreasing overall CPU usage and request latency.
 Both backends are able to acheive full read performance out of most SSDs.

 Benchmark
 ----